InfoHorse.com Horse Information ,Logo

 The first step in reducing fly populations is keeping the area clean.
 Fly’s breed in decaying waste.
 Moist, warm, decaying material protected from sunlight is required for fly eggs to hatch and in only 8 hours for fly larvae or maggots to grow.
 Good manure management and moisture control are the biggest factors that reduce flies from breeding.
 The practice of removing manure and wasted feed daily from stalls and pens is the key.
 To successfully decrease insect breeding areas, kill parasite eggs and larvae, manure must be taken care of effectively.

-Standing water is very attractive to flies.
+Standing water is very attractive to flies and mosquitoes.
 It is a good idea to keep stagnant water away from your horse’s living quarters.
 Water left in buckets, on the ground and under faucets are a few examples of where to prevent water from collecting.
-Keeping your stable clean and dry prevents flies from wanting to make your property their home.
+Keeping your stable clean and dry prevents flies and mosquitos from wanting to make your property their home.
 Good air ventilation is very important for keeping your barn dry and uninviting to flies.
 Flies usually have favorite resting place.
 They commonly rest on edges such as electric wires, exposed ceilings and rafters.
 Flies especially like places that protect them from the wind.

 Another way to reduce fly breeding is to keep food off the ground so that it can not become moist.
 Feeding your horse grain and hay from a feeder rather than eating from the ground is best.
 This keeps flies from laying eggs in the feed and the horse from digesting the bot eggs.
 Keep food/feed stored in sealed containers when possible and clean any spilled hay or grain immediately.
 Scrubbing feed buckets after use will help prevent flies from hanging around and making your stable their home.